Difficult conversations are an unavoidable part of life.

 - The anxiety and fear you feel before confronting your best friend about their drinking problem makes it hard to be articulate and clearly express your concerns.

 - The anger and defensiveness you feel when you’re being criticized by your spouse makes it difficult to assertively set a boundary, and instead, start attacking and criticizing back.

 - Your coworker’s shame and disappointment when you deliver some very negative feedback about their performance recently make it difficult to be honest about the feedback you need to give.

-Difficult conversations would be a lot less difficult if we were calmer and more in control of our emotions.
+Difficult conversations would be a lot less difficult if we were better at managing our emotions.